reflectoring/reflectoring.github.io/_posts/2021-05-04-intro-to-criteria-api.md

   </build>
 ````
 By building the project, the Metamodel classes will be generated automatically in the `target/generated-classes` folder.
-**We can access all our entity object fields through these classes.
-Metamodel class name for `Product` entity will be `Product_`
+**We can access all our entity object fields through the generated classes.
+Metamodel class name for `Product` entity is `Product_`
 like the following**:

 ````java